hashicorp/terraform-website/content/source/docs/enterprise-beta/getting-started/runs.html.md

 Note that until you apply or discard a plan, TFE can't start another run in that workspace.

+#### Auto apply

+By default, run plans require confirmation.
+If you would rather automatically apply plans that don't have errors, you can enable auto apply on the workspace's settings tab.

 ## Preventing Runs

 If you need to temporarily stop runs from being queued, you can lock the workspace.

 You can find the lock button in the workspace settings page.
+Locking a workspace requires write or admin access.